feast-it/front-end-task/README.md

 - The user should be able to add, edit and delete the bookmarks
 - The form must validate that the input is a valid URL and display appropriate error messages
 - Bookmarks must persist page reload (use LocalStorage)
-- The UI should be styled using [Emotion](https://emotion.sh/docs/styled) which is include in the project for you, check out [this example component](src/components/Header)
+- The UI should be styled using [Emotion](https://emotion.sh/docs/styled) which is included in the project for you.
+Check out [this example component](src/components/Header)
-- Commit regularly with well-formed commit messages, we use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/)
+- Commit regularly with well-formed commit messages.
+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/)
 - When finished, deploy the app to [Vercel](https://vercel.com/), [Netlify](https://www.netlify.com/) or similar
 - Write a brief summary in the [CHALLENGE_NOTES](CHALLENGE_NOTES.md) about your process, your choices, and any challenges you faced

 ### Tips

-- Add some tests, check out [this example](src/components/Header/Header.test.js)
+- Add some tests.
+Check out [this example](src/components/Header/Header.test.js)
 - Use [Typescript](https://create-react-app.dev/docs/adding-typescript) if preferred
-- Be creative e.g. animations, design
+- Be creative e.g. animations.
+We use [Framer Motion](https://www.framer.com/api/motion/)

 ### How to submit